ismancha/SE-NYC-082624-Phase-1/README.md

-# Lecture # 1 - JavaScript Fundamentals
+git z# Lecture # 1 - JavaScript Fundamentals

 ## Lecture Topics
 - Define what a variable is